ace-bibabo/ChaTogether/README.md

 * Client Implementation

-	In the client script, threading is used to create two separate threads: one for receiving messages from the server (read_server function) and another for executing commands entered by the user (execute_command function).

 	In the main function, two threads are started concurrently.
-One thread executes the UDP_recv function, which handles UDP message reception, and the other thread executes the read_server function, which reads messages from the server.
+One thread executes the UDP_recv function, which handles UDP message reception, and the other thread executes the read_server function, which reads messages from the server. and also for executing commands entered by the user (execute_command function).

 ```
 def main(server_ip_, tcp_port_, udp_port_):